Bit-Wasp/secp256k1-php/README.md

 PHP bindings for https://github.com/bitcoin-core/secp256k1

-Please note that the upstream library, [[libsecp256k1](https://github.com/bitcoin-core/secp256k1)] is considered experimental by it's authors, and has not yet been formally released.
+Please note that the upstream library, [libsecp256k1](https://github.com/bitcoin-core/secp256k1) is still considered experimental by it's authors, and has not yet been formally released.
 For this reason, it's use should be discouraged.
 For consensus systems this warning is critical.